-We have audited the accompanying consolidated statements of financial position of Gildan Activewear Inc. (the Company) as of December 29, 2019 and December 30, 2018, the related consolidated statements of earnings and comprehensive income, changes in equity, and cash flows for the years ended December 29, 2019 and December 30, 2018, and the related notes (collectively, the consolidated financial statements).
-In our opinion, the consolidated financial statements present fairly, in all material respects, the financial position of the Company as of December 29, 2019, and December 30, 2018 and the financial performance and its cash flows for the years ended December 29, 2019 and December 30, 2018, in conformity with International Financial Reporting Standards as issued by the International Accounting Standards Board.
+We have audited the accompanying consolidated statements of financial position of Gildan Activewear Inc. (the "Company") as of January 3, 2021 and December 29, 2019, the related consolidated statements of earnings and comprehensive income, changes in equity, and cash flows for the years ended January 3, 2021 and December 29, 2019, and the related notes (collectively, the consolidated financial statements).
+In our opinion, the consolidated financial statements present fairly, in all material respects, the financial position of the Company as of January 3, 2021 and December 29, 2019, and its financial performance and its cash flows for the years ended January 3, 2021 and December 29, 2019, in conformity with International Financial Reporting Standards as issued by the International Accounting Standards Board.

-We also have audited, in accordance with the standards of the Public Company Accounting Oversight Board (United States) (PCAOB), the Company's internal control over financial reporting as of December 29, 2019, based on criteria established in Internal Control - Integrated Framework (2013) issued by the Committee of Sponsoring Organizations of the Treadway Commission, and our report dated February 19, 2020 expressed an unqualified opinion on the effectiveness of the Company's internal control over financial reporting.
+We also have audited, in accordance with the standards of the Public Company Accounting Oversight Board (United States) (PCAOB), the Company's internal control over financial reporting as of January 3, 2021, based on criteria established in Internal Control - Integrated Framework (2013) issued by the Committee of Sponsoring Organizations of the Treadway Commission, and our report dated February 24, 2021 expressed an unqualified opinion on the effectiveness of the Company's internal control over financial reporting.